Destinations » Asia » South Asia »

 warning before going!

-of the mountains the people can do as they please and live in any manner they choose.
+the people can do as they please and live in any manner they choose.
+Historically

-They have lived off the land and raised animals to survive as the waters from the
+the people have lived off the land and raised animals to survive as the waters from

-mountains are plentiful and the valleys provide enough food for any mountain valley's
+the mountains are plentiful and the valleys provide enough food for any mountain

 The colors on Afghanistan's